castedo/copyaid/docs/config.md

 * `"$1"` expands to the first saved revision returned by the latest API request.

 * `"$@"` expands to all saved revisions returned by the latest API request.

-### Diffadapt

-One of the shell commands executes the utility `diffadapt`, which is installed with `copyaid`.
-The `diffadapt` utility performs two tasks:

-* it inserts newline characters into the revision files for better line-by-line diffs with the source file, and
-* it checks whether the contents of a revision file consist solely of a codeword (specified by the `-c` option).

-If a revision file consists solely of a codeword, it will be replaced entirely with the source file.
-This is useful for requests that instruct the OpenAI API to return only the codeword when there are no text changes.

 ## OpenAI API Key